-JOHN MACINTOSH: Yeah, it's probably worth stepping back for one second to put this effort in context.
-So SeaChange Capital Partners, which is the nonprofit I lead, our mission, we're a not-for-profit, and our mission is to help, we like to say champion, other not-for-profits that are facing complex financial or organizational challenges.
+Yeah.
+It's probably worth stepping back just for one second to put this effort in context.
+So, SeaChange Capital Partners, which is the non-profit I lead.
+Our mission, we're a not-for-profit, and our mission is to help.
+We like to say champion other not-for-profits that are facing complex financial or organizational challenges.
 And one consistent challenge that institutions face is how to explore a partnership, or in fact, whether to explore it at all.
-And so we've been active helping not-for-profits by providing a safe place for conversation by, in some cases, providing grants, by providing referrals, since 2008.
-We've seen more than 1000 situations, we've made more than 250 grants.
-And so the Transformational Partnerships Fund is simply a way to take that work into the realm of higher education, because we recognize that higher education is different in some ways.
+And so, we've been active helping not-for-profits by providing a safe place for conversation by in some cases, providing grants, by providing referrals.
+Since 2008, we've seen more than 1,000 situations.
+We've made more than 250 grants.
+And so, the Transformational Partnerships

+Fund is simply a way to take that work into the realm of higher education, because we recognize that higher education is different in some ways.
 I think the same in others.

-So what does the transformational partnership mean?
-To me it's the wrong question to ask.
+So, what does a Transformational Partnership mean?
+To me, it's the wrong question to ask.
 Do you mean a merger?

-What about a teach-out?
-What about shared back office?
+What about a teacher?
+What about a shared back office?
 What about co-curricular?
 Sure, that's the form it can take.
-But it's really the answer to a question, which is given where we are, what should we do to best serve our students?
-Particularly the students that would be vulnerable if we don't do the best things for them.
-How should we move our organizational boundaries or change our legal structure, or cooperate in different ways?

-So to me, it's really the answer to a question and form it takes is going to differ, because in some cases, really, the right answer, difficult though it may be, may be a preferred teach-out or a merger.
-But in other cases, it may be sharing your back office.
+But it's really the answer to a question which is, given where we are, what should we do to best serve our students, particularly the students that would be vulnerable?
+If we don't do the best thing for them, how should we move our organizational boundaries or change our legal structure or cooperate in different ways?
+So, to me, it's really the answer to a question, and the form it takes is gonna differ because in some cases really the right answer, difficult though it may be, maybe a preferred teacher or a merger, but in other cases, it may be sharing your back office.
 I think you have to start with the question, which is, given where we are, what is it that we should be doing or exploring to best serve the students and to best take our mission forward?
-I think if you come at it form-first, you'll get distracted, where the real issue is, where are we and what should we do for the students?
+I think if you come at it form first, you'll get distracted on where the real issue is, where are we, and what should we do for the students.

-DOUG LEDERMAN: What you're describing then is a situation where an institution first has to recognize that the current and future moment may require it to do things differently to continue to fulfill its mission effectively.
+What you're describing then is a situation where an institution first has to recognize that the current and future moment may require it to do things differently to continue to fulfill its mission effectively.